 In December of 2001, the Raimondi family created the first fully endowed scholarship for a female athlete at the University of Nebraska.
 The scholarship, funded with a $250,000 donation, is named in honor of Richard Raimondi, who died May 4, 2000, from injuries suffered in a 1996 automobile crash.

-The Raimondi Scholarship will be awarded each spring to a member of the Nebraska softball team.
+The Raimondi Scholarship is awarded each spring to a member of the Nebraska softball team.
 The recipient must exhibit a 3.0 cumulative grade-point average and must demonstrate effective leadership skills, a high degree of integrity and a commitment to excellence in all endeavors.

 The first recipient of the award was NU catcher Amber Burgess, a native of Littleton, Colo., and a graduate of Columbine High School.
 The family presented the award to Burgess before the fourth-ranked Huskers' game against No. 24 Texas A&M. The scholarship presentation followed the Bowlin Stadium dedication ceremony.

-KoKo Tacha, Sheena Lawrick, Lizzy Rock, Meghan Mullin (twice), Julie Brechtel (twice), Ashley Guile and Brooke Thomason have also been awarded the Richard Raimondi Memorial Scholarship since Burgess earned the initial scholarship in 2002.
+KoKo Tacha, Sheena Lawrick, Lizzy Rock, Meghan Mullin (twice), Julie Brechtel (twice), Ashley Guile, Brooke Thomason, Tatum Edwards (twice), MJ Knighten (twice) and Austen Urness have also been awarded the Richard Raimondi Memorial Scholarship since Burgess earned the initial scholarship in 2002.

 "Richard was a very dedicated and loving father and husband, and he was a softball fanatic," Dana Raimondi said.
 "He really valued education and equal opportunity for his daughters, and he felt that softball gave Melanie the opportunity to achieve those things in her life."